 - 1 cup feta cheese crumbled

-When this mixture has become frothy,(about 3 minutes) add the remaining ingredients and using the dough hook, turn mixer to medium low (speed 2 on mine)
+- When this mixture has become frothy,(about 3 minutes) add the remaining ingredients and using the dough hook, turn the mixer to medium-low (speed 2 on mine)

-Fold dough into quarter turns, flattening again and repeating.
+- Fold the dough into quarter turns, flattening again and repeating.

-Shape dough into a ball and put into greased bowl, turning to grease the top.
+- Shape the dough into a ball and put into a greased bowl, turning to grease the top.
 Cover with plastic wrap and put in a warm place to rise until doubled in size, about 45 minutes.

-While the dough is rising, caramelize the onions by cooking on a skillet over medium low heat in 1 tbsp of the olive oil, turning often, about 15 minutes or until caramelized .
+- While the dough is rising, caramelize the onions by cooking on a skillet over medium-low heat in 1 tablespoon of the olive oil, turning often, about 15 minutes or until caramelized.

-Punch down dough and divide into two equal pieces.
+- Punch the down dough and divide it into two equal pieces.

-Stretch each piece of dough into a rough rectangle, and place onto parchment lined baking sheets.
-Rub each piece of dough with 1 tbsp of the olive oil.
+- Stretch each piece of dough into a rough rectangle, and place onto parchment-lined baking sheets.
+Rub each piece of dough with 1 tablespoon of the olive oil.
 Spread Monterrey Jack cheese evenly over both pizzas.